-Apple’s not an enterprise company or a storage company, but Apple does have enterprise features and storage features in their operating systems.
+Apple’s not an enterprise company or a storage company, but Apple does have enterprise storage features in their operating systems.
 And Mac OS X 10.7 “Lion” is a great case in point.
-From Versions to Time Machine Local Snapshots to AirDrop, Lion brings some storage love, and … [Read more...] about Key Storage Features in Mac OS X 10.7 “Lion”
+From Versions to Time Machine Local Snapshots to AirDrop, Lion brings some storage love, and NFS, SMB, and Xsan are there, too.
+Let’s look at what’s new and key in terms of storage in the latest version of Mac OS X.

 During the WWDC “Stevenote” we got a rare glimpse into the mysterious Apple North Carolina data center.
-Two shots have been seen online so far: One showing showing swoopy Teradata racks and another open, exposing HP rack servers and what looks like a NetApp array.
+Two shots have been seen online so far: One showing swoopy Teradata racks and another open, exposing HP rack servers and what looks like a NetApp array.
 Since Apple spent billions building out this datacenter, and has kept their product choices very quiet, it’s amusing to try to suss out what they are using from their own promo video.

 One of the most common requests from readers of my iPhone and iPad Exchange ActiveSync guides is support for synchronization of tasks.
 Added in Exchange Server 2003 SP2, wireless synchronization of tasks has not been consistently implemented by mobile devices.
 Android doesn’t have it, and neither does Windows Phone 7 (yet).
-But iOS 5 will indeed include wireless, over-the-air … [Read more...] about iOS 5 Will Support Exchange ActiveSync Tasks
+But iOS 5 will indeed include wireless, over-the-air synchronization of Exchange tasks using ActiveSync.

 Apple wowed its fans and impressed its critics with a successful worldwide developer conference keynote yesterday.
 Along with much obvious focus on iPhone OS 3.0 and the new speedier iPhone 3GS, the company turned the spotlight on new Mac hardware and the next version of OS X, Snow Leopard.
 This is a lower-profile OS release […]